reach-sh/reach-lang/docs/src/tut/mkt/index.md

 For example, the standard unit of `Ethereum` is `ETH`.
 :::

-* Line 16 accesses the atomic unit through the standard library based on the consensus network and stores it as stored as `auStr`.
+* Line 16 accesses the atomic unit through the standard library based on the consensus network and stores it as `auStr`.

 * Line 17 tells the `{!rsh} Participant` what atomic unit is being used.